PhilippeTsongo/solutech_code_challenge_vue_js/README.md

 ## About the project

-This is a user interface for a school information management system developed using vue js and tailwindcss.
+This is a user interface for a library information management system developed using vue js and tailwindcss for styling.
 It is one hundred purcent responsive

-It contains:
+These interfaces are made of:
   -Tables,
   -Forms,
   -Graphics,